Pages

 As soon as we left Empire we begin our climb, until we were wending through one switchback after another, and eventually reached the summit of Berthoud Pass, at over 11,000 feet.
 Naturally what must go up, must go down, and so we did, winding downward in an ever-increasing series of widening spirals.

 Cruising through the ski resort of Winter Park and before long saw the sign for Snow Mountain Ranch, the YMCA camp.
 Although we began our search for Rachel in the wrong building, fortunately it happened to be one in which her roommate was working and she kindly led us to Rachel's primary hangout for work as assistant coordinator of activities, the registration building.
-Check out the short video of our lunchtime chat.
-Or watch it right here:
+Check out the short video of our lunchtime chat:

 After sitting and chatting on the porch of the only dining game in town, the three of us strolled down the main street -- really ranch road of course -- while Rachel pointed out the primary buildings of the camp/ranch.